 On the Legacy of George L. Mosse

-My father went into the occupied building and talked all night to one of their leaders, Rosa Luxemburg, who wanted to prevent the publication of the Berliner Tageblatt, scheduled for the next morning.
+My grandfather, still alive at the time, was not up to negotiating with them, and so my father went into the occupied building and talked all night to one of their leaders, Rosa Luxemburg, who wanted to prevent the publication of the Berliner Tageblatt, scheduled for the next morning.
 He managed to keep her in conversation until the paper actually appeared and was delivered in the early morning hours.
-For the rest of his life this committed liberal and capitalist was fond of saying that Rosa Luxemburg was the most intelligent woman he had ever met.
+For the rest of his life, this committed liberal and capitalist was fond of saying that Rosa Luxemburg was the most intelligent woman he had ever met.
 (1)

-In the following days, the Communist revolt was crushed and Luxemburg murdered by Freikorps troops, a casualty of the counterrevolution that would contribute so many men to the ranks of the SA and SS.
-Although they did not know this yet, the Mosses would also become victims of the Nazis, targeted by the regime as “ready-made symbols of the so-called Jewish Press” (2).
+In the following days, the Communist uprising was crushed and Luxemburg murdered by Freikorps troops, a casualty of the counterrevolution that would contribute so many men to the ranks of the SA and SS.
+They had no way of knowing this, of course, but the Mosses would one day become victims of the same forces, targeted by the Nazis as “ready-made symbols of the so-called Jewish Press” (2).

-The family considered itself German “without giving it another thought” (5) and were unprepared to confront a regime that viewed them as enemies of the völk.
-“To be sure,” Mosse wrote, “such families as ours shared some of the self-criticism of Jews and had a lively consciousness of antisemitism, but in the last resort, German, Jew and family were interchangable concepts” (6).
-For the Mosses this faith in Germany, liberalism and the tradition of the Enlightenment — which had, after all, secured their emancipation and provided them with the opportunity to succeed so spectacularly — also underpinned their anti-Zionism, a position that George would only abandon later in life.
+This was a widely shared sense of cultural belonging that George Mosse, as a privileged child of Berlin’s liberal Jewish elite, also inherited.
+His family was a fixture of the Berlin establishment and he did not consider his “opulent lifestyle” of country estates, urban mansions, servants, chauffeurs and governesses to be unusual or vulnerable in any way.
+“Like many liberals of his generation,” George recalled, “my father could bring himself only with difficulty to take the Nazis seriously.
+He used to say that Hitler did not belong in the front part of the newspaper, but in the Ulk, the comic supplement” (4).
+The family considered itself to be German “without giving it another thought” (5) and did not recognise the new reality that had been created by a regime that defined them, without any mitigation, as enemies of the völk.
+“To be sure,” he wrote, “such families as ours shared some of the self-criticism of Jews and had a lively consciousness of antisemitism, but in the last resort, German, Jew and family were interchangable concepts” (6).
+For the Mosses, German patriotism, liberalism and the tradition of the Enlightenment — which had, after all, secured their emancipation and provided them with the opportunity to succeed so spectacularly — also underpinned their anti-Zionism, a position that George would only abandon later in life.

 all my books in one way or another have dealt with the Jewish catastrophe of my time which I always regarded as no accident, structural fault or continuity of bureaucratic habit, but seemingly built into our society and towards life.
 Nothing in European history is a stranger to the Holocaust… (9)

-“I have always believed that empathy is the chief quality a historian needs to cultivate,” Mosse wrote in Confronting History (12), but when he tried to view the interwar fascist movements as they had viewed themselves he transgressed the boundaries of acceptable academic debate in a way that was considered either misguided or sinister.
-This independence — or singularity — led to relative obscurity outside of the niche of comparative Fascist Studies, where his work remains controversial and to some degree subliminal.
+For Mosse, “empathy is the chief quality a historian needs to cultivate” (12), but when he tried to view the interwar fascist movements as they had viewed themselves he transgressed the boundaries of acceptable academic inquiry in a way that was considered either misguided or sinister.
+This independence — or singularity — led to relative obscurity outside of the niche of comparative Fascist Studies.
 In Italy, where he was genuinely and widely appreciated, fame was clouded by the scandal surrounding his friend Renzo De Felice that followed the publication of the 1974 Intervista sul fascismo with Michael Ledeen.
 As Ledeen recalled:

 for months, it was virtually impossible to read a newspaper, watch an evening of television, or listen to a few hours of radio without running into a supercharged attack on De Felice, not only for the presumed ‘errors’ of his historical analysis but also for ‘corrupting Italian youth.’
 More than one critic suggested that he be forbidden to teach at Italian universities.
 (13)

-The scope and range of Mosse’s work at this time was unique — linking texts and ideologies to movements, institutions and, finally, mass murder — but not everybody thought it was warranted.
-Fritz Stern had covered similar ground a couple of years earlier, but most of Mosse’s contemporaries considered fascism to be empty of theoretical content and therefore deemed its ideological roots to be irrelevant.
+The scope and range of Mosse’s work at this time was unique but not everybody thought it was warranted.
+Fritz Stern had covered similar ground a couple of years earlier, but most of Mosse’s contemporaries considered fascism to be empty of theoretical content.
 This was largely because fascism did not conform to their own definitions, as Mosse was willing to point out:

 all fascisms rejected classical political theory, that is why Anglo-Saxon scholars have such a difficult time discussing it.
 They’re always looking for logical, consistent political theories.
 But fascism regarded itself, always, wherever it was, as an attitude of mind, an attitude towards life.
 (22)